DoubleD-design/Personal-Project/README.md

-This is my team project and i am the leader.
+This is my team project and I am the leader.
+Hello!!